When Investing in Stocks, Your Job Is to Buy Profits

 Nothing matters as much as the price you pay for your investment.
-Going back to the theme I’ve discussed, if your job is to buy profits, the lower the price you pay, the higher your return.
+If your job is to buy profits, the lower the price you pay, the higher your return.
 That is, if you are buying $1 in profit, your return will be 10% if you pay $10.
 Your return will be 5% if you pay $20.
 The price you pay is paramount to your results.
 Never forget that.
 It is the heart, the very secret, of those who are successful at investing in stocks.

 Those kinds of fluctuations shouldn’t matter for a true investor.
 If they cause you emotional turmoil, you don’t know what you are doing.
-If I buy a business that earns $1 of profit for every $10 I invest, I don’t care if the guy next to me comes along and offers to sell his shares for $5.
-In my mind, that gives me another opportunity to buy more ownership in the company at a better price as long as the underlying business remains healthy and my assets are diversified enough that if I turn out to be wrong, one position won’t hurt my long-term goals.
-In the wisdom of Benjamin Graham, stock prices are there for you to ignore or take advantage of based upon what is best for you.
+In the wisdom of Benjamin Graham, stock prices are there for you to ignore or take advantage of based on what is best for you.
 They are not there to inform you of what a company’s intrinsic value is.
 That is your job to calculate.